MicroMentor is Responding to the Coronavirus (COVID-19) Impact on Businesses

-Now that your mentee has defined goals, key metrics, and targets, it’s time to set a schedule for achieving them.
-Your mentee may already have a deadline in mind, but it’s important to steer them toward an achievable timeframe.
+Now that your entrepreneur has defined goals, key metrics, and targets, it’s time to set a schedule for achieving them.
+They may already have a deadline in mind, but it’s important to steer them toward an achievable timeframe.

-Similar to when you were determining the goal’s overall feasibility, keep your mentee’s circumstances in mind by asking the following questions:
+Similar to when you were determining the goal’s overall feasibility, keep their circumstances in mind by asking the following questions: